Puff Adder (character)

-Gordon Fraley is a character appearing in American comic books published by Marvel Comics.
+Puff Adder (Gordon Fraley) is a character appearing in American comic books published by Marvel Comics.
 Created by writer Mark Gruenwald and artist Tom Morgan, the character first appeared in Captain America #337 (January 1988).
-Fraley is a mutant, a subspecies of humans born with superhuman abilities.
+Puff Adder is a mutant, a subspecies of humans born with superhuman abilities.
 His power allows him to increase his body mass, enabling him to grow up to 10 feet in height and weigh more than five tons.
 He is a supervillain depicted primarily as a member of the Serpent Society.
-The character is known under the codename Puff Adder.

 Publication history

 Gordon Fraley debuted in Captain America #337 (January 1988), and was created by Mark Gruenwald and Tom Morgan.
-Fraley was originally intended to appear in Thunderbolts #104 and on the cover of Avengers: The Initiative #1, but was omitted from the artwork in both cases.
+The character was originally intended to appear in Thunderbolts #104 and on the cover of Avengers: The Initiative #1, but was omitted from the artwork in both cases.
 The Civil War Files #1 and Mighty Avengers #1 later confirmed that he had been recruited into the Initiative off-panel.
 He subsequently appeared in several Marvel series, including Guardians of the Galaxy (1990), and Captain America: Steve Rogers (2016).